Marguerite Caetani: Personal life

 Princess Caetani died at Ninfa on 17 December 1963.

 Garden of Ninfa

 Marguerite Chapin, was also a garden enthusiast, introduced many hundreds of plants to the Garden of Ninfa, most of which were bought from English Nurseries.
-From 1949-1990 Hillier & Sons was the main supplier for the Caetanis.
+From 1949 to 1990 Hillier & Sons was the main supplier for the Caetanis.
 At her first visit to the nursery, Marguerite ordered 128 rose cultivars.
 Plantings have continued and there are now some 200 roses at Ninfa.
 Many of these are unusual, such as the double pink form of Rosa roxburghii (1825)—which is called the 'Chestnut Rose', Rosa Crépuscule with fabulous scented coppery flowers.